-When evaluating the cost of assisted living remember that you, or your loved one, can expect room, three meals per day, 24-hour supervision, housekeeping, and daily non-medical assistance as part of your monthly fee.
+When evaluating the cost of assisted living, remember that you or your loved one can expect a private room, three meals per day, 24-hour supervision, housekeeping, and daily non-medical assistance as part of your monthly fee.

 Before diving deeper into the cost of assisted living, it’s helpful to first understand that assisted living pricing can be complicated.
 Let’s start with some common pricing terms:

 Other assisted living communities focus on healthcare services to provide higher acuity and/or memory care services.
 Within both of these categories, the communities can then be divided up into three different pricing levels: basic, boutique, and luxury.

-To many seniors, a no-frills lifestyle is perfect.
+For many older adults, a no-frills lifestyle is perfect.
 Choosing an assisted living community with fewer amenities at a lower cost shouldn’t equal sub-par health care or comfort levels.
 It simply means not paying for what you or your loved one doesn’t need.

 If you’re searching for that perfect balance of price, amenities, and comfort, this is the sweet spot.
 Boutique assisted living communities usually offer:

-A luxury assisted living facility is perfect for the senior who wants it all, or has increased care needs.
+A luxury assisted living facility is perfect for the senior who wants it all or has increased care needs.
 Luxury assisted living communities often have a hotel-like atmosphere and offer a resort-style lifestyle combined with top-notch, around-the-clock medical care.
 Expect a luxury community to provide:

 Customized, premium health care is also a priority.
-Overall, expect more personalized care with a lower staff to resident ratio vs. basic or mid-level facilities.
-Full-time nurses, nutritionists, memory care experts, physical therapists, etc. are always on-hand for every senior residents’ needs.
+Overall, expect more personalized care with a lower staff-to-resident ratio vs. basic or mid-level facilities.
+Full-time nurses, nutritionists, memory care experts, physical therapists, etc. are always on-hand for every senior resident’s needs.

-In addition, many luxury level senior living communities have on-site support options in the event of an illness or medical emergency.
+In addition, many luxury-level senior living communities have on-site support options in the event of an illness or medical emergency.
 With the increased price comes the increased comfort of knowing you or your loved one is in incredible hands no matter what.

 No matter the level of luxury you choose, any good community should feel safe and secure, with certified, caring staff members.
 No bargain is worth risking the well-being of your loved one.

 The pricing structure will vary at each assisted living community when it comes to balancing the appropriate care and wants of couples.
-Often, when only one spouse needs assistance with activities of daily living (ADLs), they will pay for those services and the other partner will only be charged for room and board.
+Often, when only one spouse needs medical appointments or assistance with activities of daily living (ADLs), they will pay for those services and the other partner will only be charged for room and board.

-To get a better understanding of what you or your loved can afford, sit down and carefully discuss where money for all living expenses goes every month.
+To get a better understanding of what you or your loved one can afford, sit down and carefully discuss where the money for all living expenses goes every month.
 Review bills, receipts, transactions, etc. This includes (but isn’t limited to):